 We Can Help With All Kinds of Study Skills, Including:

 What to Expect

 There’s much more to achieving academic success than receiving a good grade on an assignment or an exam.
-This is why our study skills tutors in the Columbia region take a look at the larger picture.
-We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
-This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.
+That’s why our study skills experts in the Columbia region ensure the bigger picture is accounted for.
+Our program has been developed to focus on successfully preparing your son or daughter for the heavier workloads and expectations ahead.
+This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.

 - How to use active listening.

 - Understanding college admissions requirements and how to tackle the college admission essay.